Updated December 2024

 Example for scenario 2:

-We invite you to watch the webinar online by clicking the button below.
+We also invite you to download our free GHS Hazard Classification Guide for more insight into this topic by clicking the button below.

 This Blog was Co-Authored By: